 The Pennsylvania Writing & Literature Project (PAWLP) is one of the oldest and largest sites of the National Writing Project.
 Founded in 1980, PAWLP works in multi-dimensional ways to improve the teaching of writing and literature in schools and communities.
-Director: Dr. Pauline Schmidt.
+Director: Dr. Pauline Schmidt, pschmidt@wcupa.edu.